THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Studying music theory only in “theory” in your head, is not so effective, but using an instrument and/or your own voice will make everything more logical and easy to both understand and remember.

-The absolute easiest instrument to help you learn how music notation works is the piano keyboard.
+The easiest instrument to help you learn how music notation works is the piano keyboard.

 You do not need to be a pianist, or even learn to play the piano, but having a keyboard either as a picture or a real piano, will help you to easily see the notes and the relationship between them on the keyboard.

-Compared to most other instruments that only use one staff, pianists needs some clever techniques to make note reading easier.
+Compared to most other instruments that only use one staff, pianists need - because of this- some clever techniques to make note reading easier.

 Understanding musical elements makes note reading easier.
 Music consists of three main elements: